 How to Do Leg Lifts With Perfect Form

-If you’re tired of trying to crunch your way to a solid core or shredded midsection, there’s another foundational ab exercise that should be in your routine: leg lifts.
+If you’re tired of trying to crunch your way to a solid core or shredded midsection, there’s another foundational bodyweight ab exercise that should be in your workout routine: leg lifts.

 Lifting your legs off the ground from a supine position targets the lower abs and gives you another tool to achieve that six-pack.

-Here’s how to perform the exercise and its variations.
+Here’s how to perform leg raises and its variations with proper form.

 Leg Lift: Step-by-Step Instructions

-• Lie on your back with your legs straight, neck raised (or relaxed on the floor), and arms at your sides or under your butt for back support.
+- Lie on your back with your legs straight, neck raised (or relaxed on the floor), and arms at your sides or under your glutes for low back support.

 How to Make Leg Lifts Easier